Learn web development

 - CSS — Styling the web

-CSS is the language that we can use to style and layout our web content, as well as adding behavior like animation.
+CSS is the language that we use to control our web content's style and layout, as well as adding behavior like animation.
 This topic provides comprehensive coverage of CSS.

 - Web forms — Working with user data